Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Viewed on a map, one could mistake the area for one single city.
 Often, there are no recognizable borders between the individual municipalities.
 From Duisburg, you can go by local transport to Essen in 15 minutes and to Düsseldorf in 20 – to name just two.

 The individual cities and districts grew independently of each other during industrialization.
-Often, the only building criteria was the proximity to the factories and plants.
+Often, the only building criteria were the proximity to the factories and plants.
 Therefore, the transitions between the cities are characterized by suburbs and sometimes even villages and make the city limits often impossible to recognize.

 Made from Steel

-In the 19th century, Duisburg grew into an important industrial city with a huge iron and steel producing industry.
+In the 19th century, Duisburg grew into an important industrial city with a huge iron and steel-producing industry.
 This was mainly due to its favorable location on the river as well as the proximity to the coal deposits in the Ruhr area.
 In terms of urban planning, industrial plants from that era still have a major impact on the city.

 The first large factory was built in 1824, and in 1846, Duisburg was connected to the line of the Cologne-Minden Railway Company.
 Now, large iron and steel plants including Thyssen and Krupp settled north and south of Duisburg.
 They benefited from the favorable location in the immediate vicinity of the collieries as well as from the transport connections to the rivers Rhine and Ruhr respectively the rail network.